 - within the staff member’s current department and in the same pay grade, or

 - in a different department and in the same pay grade.

-All internal applicants should be reviewed by Human Resources before being contacted to ensure they meet the following prerequisites for eligibility:
+All internal applications should be reviewed by Human Resources before being contacted to ensure they meet the following prerequisites for eligibility:

-- Staff members must successfully complete at least six months of continuous employment from the date of hire as a regular employee at Berklee.
+- Staff members must successfully complete at least one year of continuous employment from the date of hire as a regular employee at Berklee.

-- Staff members who have previously transferred must remain in the position to which they transferred for at least six months.
+- Staff members who have previously transferred must remain in the position to which they transferred for at least one year.